 Key moments surrounding Iran’s now-threatened nuclear deal

-Here’s a timeline of major events:
+Here’s a timeline of major events over that timespan:

 —June 2003: Britain, France and Germany engage Iran in nuclear negotiations.
 Washington refuses to join.